Medical Facilities & Services: Health and Safety

-Medical facilities and services will not be the same in every country.
-It is important to understand as much as possible about the facilities and services in your host country before you should need them.
+Medical facilities and services will not be the same in every country, and thus it is important to understand these differences in your host country before you should need them.
 Be sure you obtain information when you arrive abroad about medical facilities and services in your host city/country.
 You will need to understand where to go for common health needs (i.e., cold, stomachache, flu, etc.) and where to go for emergencies, as well as how medical services are paid for (i.e., out-of-pocket by the student, by insurance, by the host country or institution, etc.).

 Know whom to contact abroad and at home in case of a medical emergency.